‘Save Our Children’ rally held in front of Fresno City Hall demanding schools to reopen

 FRESNO, Calif.
-(KGPE) — A group gathered outside of Fresno City Hall Saturday morning to demand schools reopen.
+(KSEE) — A group gathered outside of Fresno City Hall Saturday morning to demand schools reopen.

 The rally called “Save Our Children” was organized by Fresno City Councilmember Garry Bredefeld.